 Yes, our doctor is licensed Medical Doctor and has 20 years of experience in women’s health.

-Why can’t I take “the Pill” after 9 weeks?
+Why can’t I take “the Pill” after 10 weeks and 3 days?

 The pill works by blocking the hormones that support pregnancy.
-After 9 weeks, it is not an effective option.
+After 10 weeks and 3 days it is not an effective option.

 Is it more effective to insert the pills for the medication procedure on the first of the three days?